logo ai

 A Jones fracture occurs at the base of the fifth metatarsal bone.
 This bone is subject to intense stress, especially in people who are overweight or highly active.
 With its position in the midfoot, this area receives less blood flow than surrounding areas, which can make the healing process difficult.

-Injuries must be treated by a Podiatrist Boynton Beach to ensure the swiftest possible recovery time with long term success.
+Injuries must be treated by a foot and ankle specialist to ensure the swiftest possible recovery time with long term success.

 What Causes This Type of Fracture?